Alluxio/alluxio/docs/en/compute/Presto.md

 ### Error message "No FileSystem for scheme: alluxio" on queries

-When you see error messages like the following, it is likely that Alluxio client jar is not put into the classpath of Presto worker.
+When you see error messages like the following, it is likely that Alluxio client jar is not on the classpath of the Presto worker.
 Please follow [instructions](#distribute-the-alluxio-client-jar-to-all-presto-servers) to fix this issue.

 ```